 The world of recruiting is changing every day.

-As a hiring manager or human resources professional, a large part of your job involves seeking out candidates for premium entry level jobs and internships.
+As a hiring manager, much of your job involves attracting the best talent to your organization for premium entry level jobs and internships.

 As a hiring manager, it’s your job to identify ideal candidates for available premium entry level jobs and internships at your organization.

 While positive indicators have pointed toward a recovering U.S. economy, many experts have been reluctant to offer too much economic praise.